physiatry/physiatry.github.io/quotes.md

 ## What patients say about Dr. Shoval

+> Great visit.
+Provider is nice and knowledgeable.
+Wait time was under 10 minutes which is very important for a child with anxiety.

+> Excellent experience.
+Professional staff and the dr really took time to listen to my son and provide proper diagnosis and treatment in a way he and I can understand.

+> Muy buena - Very good

+> muito bem recebidos desde o início - Was very well received from the start

 > Dr.Shoval is the best doctore for my son.

 > Dr Shovel explained the procedure, expected benefits, and possible side effects fully to me